nlopez59/MortgageWorkspace/readme.md

 ## Overview
 This repo contains a sample CICS/DB2 Cobol application and a script to setup a basic z/OS DevOps environment for a POC.
-Clone this repo, unzip the zip file and run `$initVSI-Stock.bat` in a Windows DOS terminal.
+Clone this repo, and run  [initPOC.bat](Waas_Setup/initPOC.bat) in a Windows DOS terminal.
 It will configure the system and the application where you can then run Dev and Test use cases with Git, DBB and other tools.

-When the script is complete, use the default `IBMUSER` RACF user to log in to CICS and run the sample Transaction ID `EPSP`.
+When the script complete, use the default `IBMUSER` RACF user to log in to CICS and run the sample Transaction ID `EPSP`.
 Configure an IDE (IDz or vsCode) and any CI/CD pipeline orchestrator to run DBB based builds and Deploy the app in this repo.